zijianhuang/DemoCoreWeb/README.md

 ## Client Demo
 1. Tour of the Heroes with MAUI, migrated from Xamarin Heroes, in folder mobile.
 1. Tour of the Heroes with Aurelia in folder AureliaHeroes.
 Integration test suite included.
-1. Tour of the Heroes with React TS in folder Reactheroes.
+1. Tour of the Heroes with React TS in folder ReactHeroes.
 Integration test suite included.
 1. vueTS, JEST test suite with Vue TypeScript and the generated TypeScript codes.